Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Introduction

 As a secondary result, we provide a partial generalization to $\beta$-smooth sets.
 These bounds are meaningful in the regime of only modestly smooth sets, having $\beta=\Omega(1/\sqrt{\varepsilon})$.
-In this regime, no \texttt{LMO-span} method (see Section~\ref{sec:SC} for a formal definition) can improve past the optimal compact convex set complexity of $\Theta(L\, \mathrm{diam}(S)^2/\varepsilon)$ or over the optimal $\alpha$-strongly convex set complexity of $\Theta(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$.
+In this regime, no \texttt{LMO-span} method (see Section~\ref{sec:SC} for a formal definition) can improve past the optimal compact convex set complexity of $\Theta(L\, \mathrm{diam}(S)^2/\varepsilon)$ or our $\alpha$-strongly convex set lower bound of $\Omega(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$.
 Theorems~\ref{thm:smooth} and~\ref{thm:mixed} formalize these limits on acceleration due to smoothness.

 Since our constructions throughout use an $L$-smooth, $L$-strongly convex objective, all of our lower bounds apply against the wider class of problems with smooth, strongly convex objectives having any $0 \leq \mu \leq L$.
 Hence, our theory highlights a fundamental difficulty of constrained optimization via LMOs: {\it Even on perfectly conditioned objective functions, hard adversarial constraint sets constitute a barrier to linear convergence.} This stands in contrast to gradient methods with an orthogonal projection oracle where convergence is dominated by objective function conditioning.